tditirro/mobile_food_service/README.md

 # MobileFoodService

-API for discovering mobile food facilities written in Elixir using Phoenix.
+API for discovering mobile food facilities written in Elixir using Phoenix Framework.

 To start your Phoenix server: